What this article covers:

 We use the OAuth standard to authenticate you and get permission to access your tools.
 We never get your passwords, and you can revoke access anytime, easily.
 We are bound by the permissions/access rights of the OAuth user you designate for your connector; thus we recommend bot users for complete control.

-While we sync your task data, we don't store it.
+While we sync your item data, we don't store it.
 The data is encrypted in transit through HTTPS.
 Here's a breakdown of how we process the different types of data from the tools we synchronize:

 - User Data: To accurately associate users in each tool (and synchronize assignees for example), we store the names and emails of active users.

-- File Data: We never access your file data (e.g. task file attachments).
+- File Data: We never access your file data (e.g. file attachments).
 Attachments are (optionally) synchronized by exchanging links to the files, not by copying actual file data.
 Read more on how we sync file attachments.

 - Credentials: Your credentials and your OAuth access tokens are fully encrypted (see Encryption below)